On this page, we’ll be answering your most commonly asked questions about cleft and COVID-19.

 A cleft by itself, even an unrepaired cleft, does not make someone more likely to catch the virus which causes COVID-19.

 Some people born with a cleft may not be able to close their mouths all the way, or may naturally breathe through their mouth instead of their nose.
-Some people may have reduced palate function, or other functional issues with their mouth and nose.
+Some people may have reduced palate function or other functional issues with their mouth and nose.
 These issues do not put someone at a higher risk of catching the virus, as the nose doesn’t filter out the virus.

 Does a cleft put someone at a higher risk from COVID-19?

-There is not enough evidence for us to know for sure, but right now, there’s nothing to suggest children born with a cleft (with no other health issues) would be at higher risk from the virus.
+There is not enough evidence for us to know for sure, but right now, there’s nothing to suggest people born with a cleft (with no other health issues) would be at higher risk from the virus.

 Sometimes a cleft occurs as part of a syndrome, and this syndrome may affect other parts of the body (like the heart, lungs or kidneys) which could increase someone’s risk from COVID-19.
 There are many different syndromes related to cleft, so we can’t say for sure at the moment which (if any) may pose a higher risk.